Corey Harper (E 2014, 2017)

 Assistant Professor (Fall 2021), Heinz College

-Harper directs the Future Mobility Systems Lab at CMU.
-Harper’s research interest lies in applying modeling and simulation tools (e.g., agent-based models or regional traffic models) and multi- source data analytics to assess the equity, environmental, congestion, and policy implications of emerging technologies on the transportation system.
+He directs the Future Mobility Systems Lab at CMU.
+Corey’s research interest lies in applying modeling and simulation tools (e.g., agent-based models or regional traffic models) and multi- source data analytics to assess the equity, environmental, congestion, and policy implications of emerging technologies (e.g., autonomous vehicles and micromobility) on the transportation system.

-Harper received his BS in 2013 from Morgan State University (Civil Engineering) and completed his MS and PhD in 2014 and 2017, respectively, from CEE at CMU.
-Before joining the faculty at CMU, Harper was a consultant at Booz Allen Hamilton, supporting clients on technical and policy issues related to cyber-physical systems, especially helping the United States Department of Transportation with the integration of connected and automated vehicles.
+Corey received his BS in 2013 from Morgan State University (Civil Engineering) and completed MS and PhD in 2014 and 2017, respectively, from CMU CEE.
+Before joining the faculty at CMU he was a consultant at Booz Allen Hamilton, supporting clients on technical and policy issues related to cyber-physical systems, especially helping the United States Department of Transportation with the integration of connected and automated vehicles.

 - PhD Civil and Environmental Engineering, Carnegie Mellon University (2017)